tothenew/terraform-azure-app-service/README.md

 | disable_ip_masking           | Should IP masking be enabled for this Application Insights resource. | bool     | false                 | no       |

-## Creating Azure Storage Backup
+## Azure Storage Backup

-This Terraform configuration deploys an Azure Storage resources for backup purposes.
+This Terraform configuration deploys an Azure Storage resources for backup purposes .

 ### Inputs